Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard-beta.md

 #### ACS Endpoints

-{% hint style="info" %}
-Trying to find your ACS endpoint URLs?
-Contact your beta manager.
-{% endhint %}

 Provide endpoint URL\(s\) for your Adobe Campaign Standard instances.
 You may specify up to three unique endpoints for your development, staging, and production environments.

 {% hint style="warning" %}